neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

 In this section, we will spell out node types by their abbreviated name if they are located inside the package `TYPO3.Neos.NodeTypes` to increase readability:
-Instead of writing `TYPO3.Neos.NodeTypes:AbstractNode` we will write `AbstractNode`.
-However, we will spell out `TYPO3.TYPO3CR:Folder`.
+Instead of writing `TYPO3.Neos.NodeTypes:Image` we will write `Image`.
+However, we will spell out `TYPO3.Neos:Document`.

 AbstractNode
 ~~~~~~~~~~~~